sbatson5/imposter-syndrome-blog/content/posts/2019-05-21---Working-In-Ember.md

 	</blockquote>
 </figure>

-I get that Ember paved the way for these things and that these just weren't part of the spec when it started.
+I get that Ember helped pave the way for these things because weren't available yet.
 I also get that "stability without stagnation" means that sweeping changes can't be implemented as the goal is to not break every app out there with each release.
 But it still boils down to me not knowing something that the rest of the Web Dev world has figured out.
 Take [`broccoli.js` for example](https://github.com/broccolijs/broccoli).